kean/articles/2021-03-15-pulse-store.markdown

 ```

 The great thing about zip archives is they are random access.
 Some archives, e.g. `.tar.gz`, have inter-file compression, but zip doesn't.
 It allows you to access individual files without unarchiving the whole thing.
 This is perfect!

+> `Archive` doesn't implement `RandomAccessCollection` protocol, only `Sequence`.
+If you look at [`subscript(path: String)`](https://github.com/weichsel/ZIPFoundation/blob/cf10bbff6ac3b873e97b36b9784c79866a051a8e/Sources/ZIPFoundation/Archive.swift#L229), every time you call it, it reads and iterates over entries in the [central directory](https://en.wikipedia.org/wiki/ZIP_(file_format)#Central_directory_file_header) in a sequential fashion which is O(N).
+For random access, you are going to need to construct your own index in memory.
+{:.warning}

 As mentioned earlier, each Pulse store has a manifest (`.json`), a database (`.sqlite`), and a directory for blobs.
 While a database is usually relatively small, blobs can grow quite a bit because that's where all the network responses are.
 I have to unarchive a manifest and a database when opening a store, but with zip I can keep the blobs in an archive and access each individual blob on-demand (see `dataForEntity`)[^1].